ritiksharma2204/Netflix-analysis/README.md

 🎭 Again, Drama tops the list, representing over 18.5% of the popular films.

 ❓ Q3: What movie got the highest popularity?
 What's its genre?
-🕷️ Spider-Man: No Way Home is the most popular movie in the dataset.

-Genres: Action, Adventure, Science Fiction
+🕷️ Spider-Man: No Way Home is the most popular movie in the dataset.Genres: Action, Adventure, Science Fiction

 ❓ Q4: What movie got the lowest popularity?
 What's its genre?
-🎶 The United States, Thread has the lowest popularity.

-Genres: Music, Drama, War, Sci-Fi, History
+🎶 The United States, Thread has the lowest popularity.Genres: Music, Drama, War, Sci-Fi, History

 ❓ Q5: Which year had the most films produced?
 🎬 Year 2020 had the highest number of movie releases.